pratham-jaiswal/claire/CONTRIBUTING.md

 # Contributing to Claire

-First off, thank you for considering contributing to Anifuri.
+First off, thank you for considering contributing to Calire.

 ## Where do I go from here?